SamSmithers/Supplementary_material-Fiddler_crabs_detect_second_order_motion/README.md

 -	Movies 17-21: Example recordings and motion traces for no response
 -	Movies 22-26: Example recordings and motion traces for a rejection

+## Viewing the supplementray movies
+To view the supplementary movies click on the movie and on the next page click "View raw" to download the movie to your device.
+The movies can be viewed using any device/program capable of playing .mp4 files.

 ## Statistical analysis & plotting (R)
 ### Requirements & dependencies
 - R version >= 4